 The island is a gorgeous getaway, full of amazing marine life, wildlife, nature, and tourism infrastructure that makes for a great visit.

-New Caledonia Live View from the Anse Vata Bay, Nouméa
+New Caledonia Live View from the Anse Vata Bay, Nouméa (First Cam)

 As it’s an archipelago, you’ll most like to find yourself spending most time either near the beach or in the variety of smaller islands found around the New Caledonia main body.
 Plage de Luengoni, Yejele or Baie de Jinek, and many more are great beaches that all share the same sun-kissed beaches and wonderful blue crystal-clear water.